BET Award for Dr. Bobby Jones Best Gospel/Inspirational Award

 The BET Awards Dr. Bobby Jones Best Gospel/Inspirational Award is given to an urban contemporary gospel artist.
 The winner is determined based on sales and overall quality of content released within the eligibility period.
 The award was originally titled Best Gospel Artist, but was later renamed to its current title in 2017.
-Kirk Franklin currently holds the record for this category, with six wins.
+Kirk Franklin currently holds the record for this category, with seven wins.

 Winners and nominees

 Winners are listed first and highlighted in bold.